windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/start/getting-started.md

 Now, open `http://path/to/windwalker/www/flower/sakura` in browser, you will see `Hello World`.

-Windwalker Controller follows single responsibility principle, every controller has only one action (`execute()`).
-You can add more logic to a controller but won't be confused by too many different actions in one class.
+Windwalker Controller follows single responsibility principle, you can add more logic to a controller but won't be confused by too many different actions in one class.

 ## Render View Template